-As directed by the Assembly, I have proposed a "status quo" FY22 budget.
-Most significantly, the budget includes funding for the negotiated 1% increase to wages and earned merit increases.
+As directed by the Assembly, I proposed "status quo" expenditures in the FY22 budget, and this budget was largely adopted by the Assembly without significant adjustment.
+The adopted budget includes funding for the negotiated 1% increase to wages and earned merit increases.
 The budget also includes funding for an increase to the employer portion of the health plan costs.
 The negotiated increase to wages, merit increases, and the health plan cost increase result in nearly \$1.4 million of expenditure cost growth related to CBJ's general government workforce.
 Additionally, a number of the positions that were temporarily defunded in FY21 have been restored, while others are budgeted to remain vacant or have been deleted altogether.

-Aside from workforce costs, the budget includes modest increases to building maintenance, fleet reserve contributions, and restoration of other temporary non-personnel reductions implemented in FY21.
-Considered in the aggregate, adjustments to all non-personnel expenditures total less than \$400,000 in cost growth in FY22.
+Aside from workforce costs, the adopted budget includes modest increases to building maintenance, fleet reserve contributions, and restoration of other temporary non-personnel reductions implemented in FY21.
+Considered in the aggregate, these adjustments total less than \$500,000 in cost growth in FY22.